BIOGRAPHY & Credits

 Cheryl is thrilled to have been given the opportunity to play Mrs. Cunningham on the inaugural tour of 'Happy Days The Musical' throughout the UK in 2014, a role she remembers well as she was an avid Happy Days fan!

-Cheryl lives in Kent with her husband of 21 years, Steve Stroud, their 19-year-old twin daughters, Kyla and Natalie and their two German Shepherds, Bella and Simba.
+Cheryl lives in Kent with her husband of 25 years, Steve Stroud, their 22-year-old twin daughters, Kyla and Natalie, who ar following in their mum's footsteps as Singers.

 Cheryl feels it is a privilege to help charities whenever possible and is involved with many, especially children’s charities. she is patron of Kent Children's University, encouraging children to learn and develop outside of school hours.
 Cheryl had to have IVF to conceive her twin daughters and was happy to talk about it openly, as she felt it could be of some help to other women.
 Consequently she is patron/supporter to almost every infertility charity in the UK!
 She is Patron of The British Wireless for the Blind Fund.
 She was recently made Vice-President of Abigail's Footsteps, a charity for bereaved parents of stillborn babies.
 She was one of the founders and is a trustee of HEADFIRST, a charity which raises funds for research, equipment and care of people who have suffered brain damage due to accident, stroke or disease.
 This charity was set up following the horrific coach crash back in 1984 when Cheryl was in Bucks Fizz, where her colleague and dear friend, Mike Nolan, sustained serious head injury resulting in brain damage.
 She participated in The Virgin London Marathon in 2011 raising many thousands of pounds for Headfirst.
 She ran the Virgin London Marathon again this year, this time for Demelza House Hospice for Children.